Years 7 - 9

 Philosophy A level asks students to think for themselves, to think rationally and to be open-minded.
 Students develop and refine a range of transferable skills, such as the ability to ask penetrating questions, to analyse and evaluate arguments, and to present their own arguments clearly, logically and with precision.

-Philosophy is currently taught to Sixth Form boys and girls at Monmouth School for Girls.
+Philosophy is currently taught at Monmouth School for Girls.

 Course content